bri3d/VW_Flash/docs/docs.md

 Unless...

 *So, here it is.* The exploit that allows arbitrary code execution on Simos18.
 It's... ... ... we send an Erase command for one block, and then just write data to another block that's already been Checksummed and marked as Okay.
 That's it.
 That's the exploit.
 I know.
-To make this even more humorous, several Tricore-based VW ECUs seem to share this code.
+To make this even more humorous, several Tricore-based VW ECUs seem to share this basic exploit concept: overwriting a block that is not the one that was just erased.

 It seems that when VW's engineers implemented the CBOOT flashing mechanism to send to the supplier, they followed a specification for a state machine where "Erase" was required before "Download" and "Checksum."
 This made sense, and would prevent arbitrary code execution as Erase would clear the Okay flag for a given block - except, they didn't check in their state machine _which_ block was Erased.
 Furthermore, they seem to have left support in the CBOOT for writing uncompressed data, which can be used to write over the top of un-erased flash.

 Well, that was easy enough.
 The bad news is there's a little bit more to this...

-First off, at this point we're trying to transfer data into a block of flash memory that hasn't been erased.
+First off, at this point we're now trying to transfer data into a block of flash memory that hasn't been erased.
 We have no control over the flashing routine, which assumes the block has been zeroed and isn't telling the flash controller to erase a page or to ensure a written block has time to flip.
 This is fraught with peril - as we can only flip bits upwards, not downwards.
 The good news is that several nuances of Tricore come back to help us here: nop is 00, and there's empty space in the flash, so we have a lot of room to play with when it comes to writing a payload.

 Second off, transferring data into already-written flash using this uncompressed data handler is a bit... wonky.
 We need to write our data very slowly to ensure the bits we want flipped actually physically end up flipped.
 We need to do so on a 256-byte "Assembly Page" boundary, or we'll end up with all sorts of strange issues.
 We also need to write data we actually want persisted in 8-byte (64-bit) increments, and we can only reliably do so over empty space (00) due to the flash memory's error code protection (ECC).
 Every 8-byte block is given an ECC checksum, and the checksum is subject to the same issues as the data (can only flip up).